crisprVerse/Tutorials/Design_OPS/README.md

 We can add our OPS barcodes to the GuideSet with the `addOpsBarcodes` function.
-This function extracts the `n_cycles` nucleotides from the 5-prime end of our spacers and stores them in the `opsBarcode` column.
+This function extracts the `n_cycles` nucleotides from the 5-prime end of our spacers and stores them in the `opsBarcode` column:

 ``` r
 gs <- addOpsBarcodes(gs,